SFusion: Self-attention based N-to-One Multimodal Fusion Block: Conclusion

 \section{Conclusion}

-In this paper, we propose a transformer based N-to-One fusion block TFusion to tackle the problem of multimodal missing modalities fusion.
-As a data-dependent fusion strategy, TFusion can automatically learn the latent correlations between different modalities and builds a shared feature representation.
+In this paper, we propose a self-attention based N-to-One fusion block SFusion to tackle the problem of multimodal missing modalities fusion.
+As a data-dependent fusion strategy, SFusion can automatically learn the latent correlations between different modalities and builds a shared feature representation.
 The entire fusion process is based on available data without simulating missing modalities.
-In addition, TFusion has compatibility with any kind of upstream processing model and downstream decision model, making it universally applicable to different tasks.
-We show that it can be integrated into existing backbone networks by replacing their fusion operation or block to improve activity recognition and brain tumor segmentation performance.
-In the future, we will explore other tasks related to variable multimodal fusion with TFusion.
+In addition, SFusion has compatibility with any kind of upstream processing model and downstream decision model, making it universally applicable to different tasks.
+We show that it can be integrated into existing backbone networks by replacing their fusion operation or block to improve activity recognition and achieve brain tumor segmentation performance.
+In particular, by integrating with SFusion, SF\_FDGF achieves the state-of-the-art performance.
+In the future, we will explore other tasks related to variable multimodal fusion with SFusion.